bb-io/docs/src/content/docs/apps/Adobe Experience Manager.mdx

 ## Events

 - **On content created or updated**: Polling event that periodically checks for new or updated content.
 If the any content are found, the event is triggered.

+> **Note on compatible content**: Blackbird supports all content types in the default page hierarchy: pages, content fragments, experience fragments, assets, etc. We are currently working on also supporting 'Guides' and 'DITA' content.

 ## Example